 Step 6: When it's all well combined, add in the powdered sugar slowly.
 Place the bars on a wire rack to frost.

-The Drizzle:
+How To Make The Drizzle:

 Step 7: Spread the frosting onto the cranberry bars evenly and then sprinkle extra chopped cranberries over the frosting and lightly press them down.